miketaylr/orientation-shim/README.md

 `./build`

-This should open a prompt in Nightly on your device if it's connected.
-You can fiddle with that in `config_build.sh`.
+This should open an installation prompt in Firefox for Android on your device if it's connected.
+You can change targets in `config_build.sh`.
+After installation, the `xpi` is moved to the `bin/` directory.

 ### Testing